tanvibhakta/handbook/6-Legal and Admin/Getting Paid by Obvious.md

   - Branch IFSC Code
   - Bank Account Number
 - On your invoice, mention the exact number of **working days** that you have worked, broken up per client.
-- Send your invoice on the last day of the month for the preceding month; i.e, send an invoice for the days that you have worked in August on the 31st of August to either Dhruv or Pratul, and cc Jaya Priya as well.
+- Send your invoice on the last day of the month for the preceding month; i.e, send an invoice for the days that you have worked in August on the 31st of August to [finance@obvious.in](mailto:finance@obvious.in)
-- Dhruv and Pratul will approve your invoice, if the number of days and rates are in order, and will forward the same to our CA
-- TaxFino will then add the invoice amount to our accounting software (Quickbooks)
 - Your invoices will be cleared within 15 days of being approved, so if approved by the 1st of September, you should see a payment in your bank account before 15th September.

 ## **Reimbursements**

-- If you have had to spend money on work-related expenses, Uncommon will reimburse you for this.
+- If you have had to spend money on work-related expenses, Obvious will reimburse you for this.
 Please note, that any reimbursement will have to be **pre-approved**.
 Examples of reimbursements can include travel (flights etc), food, software, hardware etc.
 - Create **separate invoices** for reimbursements - do not club your professional fees with them.
 Different tax rules and compliances apply to both.
 - It’s easier to not have to do reimbursements, so check first whether Rahul/Dhruv/Pratul can purchase whatever you need.